davismwhaley/gravityspy-glitch-explorer/README.md

 ---

 ## 🔍 [View the Live Interactive Dashboard](https://davismwhaley.github.io/gravityspy-glitch-explorer/figures/umap_interactive_sample.html)
-*Note: This interactive UMAP allows you to hover over data points to see the specific spectrogram morphology associated with each cluster in real-time.*
+*Note: This interactive UMAP lets you hover over data points to see specific spectrogram morphology associated with each cluster in real-time.*

 ---